ads - tongue - center

 Unlike other types of saunas, infrared saunas don’t heat the surrounding air.

-Instead, infrared lamps are used to penetrate the tissues in the body and heat your body directly.
+Instead, infrared heaters are used to penetrate the tissues in the body and heat your body directly.

 First of all, many people find infrared saunas more enjoyable, because they don’t experience that “too-hot-stuffiness” that the air in traditional saunas can quickly provoke.